IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/template-an-ibm-cloud-classic-vm-for-your-collection.md

-# Template an IBM Cloud Classic VM for Your Collection
+# Template an IBM Cloud Classic VM and VPC Environments for Your Collection

+Here is how to template either an IBM Cloud Classic AND VPC Environments for your Collection.

 1. Got to https://techzone.ibm.com/my/reservations